 When Santos invades the Pilliga Forest, it is stepping into the homeland of the Indigenous Gomeroi people.[42]
 For centuries, the Gomeroi have been guarding the waters in and beneath the surface of the Pilliga Forest.[43]
 Now, they must protect it from Santos’ Narrabri project – a project they have never agreed to.[44]
 On 3 December 2020, Indigenous protestors rallied in Sydney, Melbourne, Canberra and Brisbane on a national day of action against the project.[45]
 Gomeroi woman Polly Cutmore made clear that “Our people don’t want this gasfield and we are here to tell the Government, Santos and their investors that we will keep on fighting it."[46]
 In April 2023, Gomeroi people delivered on their promise and confronted Santos’ board at their Annual General Meeting in Adelaide.
 The Gomeroi representatives attending the meeting reported that Santos did not answer their questions and instead turned off their microphones to avoid further questions.15267

 The only legal obstacle in the way of Santos’ Narrabri project is a Gomeroi Native Title claim.
-The Gomeroi are fighting in Australian courts to gain legal recognition of their traditional ownership over the lands Santos seeks to drill in.1230712309 Santos, on the other hand, is demanding permission from the Native Title Tribunal to override Gomeroi interests and traditions and proceed with their project.1231112419 In December 2022, the National Native Title Tribunal ruled in favor of Santos.
-The Gomeroi have since appealed the decision.15269
+The Gomeroi are fighting in Australian courts to gain legal recognition of their traditional ownership over the lands Santos seeks to drill in.1230712309 Santos, on the other hand, is demanding permission from the Native Title Tribunal (NTT) to override Gomeroi interests and traditions and proceed with their project.1231112419 In December 2022, the National Native Title Tribunal ruled in favor of Santos.
+The Federal Court of Australia has since overruled the NTT, finding it had erred in dismissing the project’s greenhouse gas emissions and their negative impacts on Gomeroi land and communities.1945919460

 The Gomeroi are not alone in their resistance against the Narrabri project.
 In 2017, regulatory authorities received a record number of 22,484 objections against the development of the project.[47]
-Landowners have vowed to stop Santos’ Hunter Gas Pipeline that would connect Narrabri to Australia’s east coast by cutting through farmland and critically endangered grasslands.15271 A shareholder activist group is now also taking Santos to court for greenwashing and misleading statements.
+Protests continue against the project, for which Santos aims to reach Final Investment Decision (FID) by 2025.1946119462 Landowners have vowed to stop Santos’ Hunter Gas Pipeline that would connect Narrabri to Australia’s east coast by cutting through farmland and critically endangered grasslands.15271 A shareholder activist group is now also taking Santos to court for greenwashing and misleading statements.
 Santos will have to defend its claims that its gas business would produce “clean fuels”.[49]
-Santos’ Narrabri project is not a done deal.
+In April 2024, two weeks after the Gomeroi’s claim was upheld, Santos ran an ad labelling the Narrabri project as “good for keeping the lights on”.19463 Santos’ Narrabri project is not a done deal.
 Farmers, community members, the Gomeroi and activists continue to fight to protect the land, the Pilliga forest and their most valuable resource: water.

 Groups working on Narrabri: CSG Free North West, Gomeroi Yinarr of Nharribaraay, Lock the Gate Alliance, Moree Ecological Holistic Information Centre, Gamilaraay Next Generation, Environmental Defenders Office, Country Women’s Association of NSW, Mullaley Gas and Pipeline Accord (and other pipeline action groups), The Great Artesian Basin Protection Group (and other water protection groups), Coonabarabran Residents Against Gas, Warriors of the Aboriginal Resistance, Doctors for the Environment Australia, Emergency Leaders for Climate Action, Friends of Siding Spring Observatory, Greenpeace Australia Pacific, Institute of Energy Economics and Financial Analysis, Knitting Nannas, National Parks Association of NSW, Nature Conservation Council of NSW, People for the Plains, The Australia Institute, The Wilderness Society